lpalova/lpalova.github.io/_posts/Storm-Events-Classification.md

 tsunami (waves) or winter weather (cold, avalanche, snow).
 We categorize all storm events into the eight categories, and apply an algorithm to test accuracy of our chosen categorization scheme.
-We find an average 83% accuracy with a [random forest regressor]().
+We find an average 83% accuracy with a [random forest classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 We expect overlaps among the different categories (such as storm and wind, or tsunami and flood), however, a categorization like this condenses vast amount of different labels